-Hampshire horticulturalists will again be showcasing their talents at the world famous Chelsea Flower Show.
+Hampshire horticulturalists are again showcasing their amazing talents at the world famous Chelsea Flower Show.

-Hook nursery Hortus Loci are growing for six Show Garden designers:
+Hook nursery Hortus Loci have grown for six Show Garden designers:

 Debut Chelsea designer Tom Massey’s The Lemon Tree Trust Garden is a communal garden designed for a community of refugees displaced in Domiz camp, Northern Iraq.

 The garden is inspired by the resiliency and determination of people in situations of forced migration and displacement.
 Their ability to make the most of harsh living conditions and landscapes, and their dedication to create gardens and beautify their limited personal space is profoundly inspirational.
 The garden will be used as a space to begin to organise the chaos inherent in forced migration, while also providing a sense of normalcy, wellbeing, peace and civility to broken lives.

 The planting displays what in the UK are exotic fruit trees and includes a pomegranate, fig and five mature lemon trees that provide shade, fruit and citrus aroma.
 Drought-tolerant planting features throughout the design and bold bright colours add cheer, vitality and life to the scheme.
 Cultivars of the Damask rose, thought to originate from Syria, are renowned for their fine fragrance, the flower petals are also edible.
 Scented plants feature heavily with many herbs and edibles also providing exotic scents.